-Fig. 3: Frequency distribution of layer diseases and conditions (Mixed infection) in Kishoreganj from June, 2019 up to October, 2019.
+Fig. 3: Frequency distribution of layer diseases and conditions (Mixed infection) in Kishoreganj from June 2019 up to October 2019.

-In case of Sonali chicken, they were categorized into three groups according to their ages likely group A (1-42 days), group B (43-140) and group C (141-180 days).
-Coccidiosis (24.43%) was counted as most frequent disease in sonali during study period and prevalence was 24.43%.
-IBD also observed and prevalence was 21.02%.
+In the case of Sonali chicken, they were categorized into three groups according to their ages likely group A (1-42 days), group B (43-140), and group C (141-180 days).
+Coccidiosis was counted as the most frequent disease in Sonali during the study period.
+IBD was also observed and the prevalence was 21.02%.
 Like layer, ND prevalence was also comparatively higher than other diseases and the value was 11.36%.
-Like other type chicken, mixed infection also observed in this chicken and IBD and Coccidiosis was counted more frequent than others (6.82%).
-In case Group A, Prevalence of IBD (32.69%) was higher followed by coccidiosis (29.81%).
-For Sonali Group B, ND (20.90%) were the most dominant disease (Table 5).
+Like another type of chicken, mixed infection was also observed in this chicken and IBD and Coccidiosis were counted more frequently than others.
+In the case of Group A, the Prevalence of IBD (32.69%) was higher followed by coccidiosis.
+For Sonali Group B, ND was the most dominant disease (Table 5).

-Table 5: Distribution of diseases and conditions (N =176) in sonali in Kishoreganj from June, 2019 up to October, 2019.
+Table 5: Distribution of diseases and conditions (N =176) in Sonali in Kishoreganj from June 2019 up to October 2019.